kera-cudmore/seaside-sewing/README.md

 * Using descriptive alt attributes on images on the site.
 * Providing information for screen readers where there are icons used and no text.
 * Ensuring that there is a sufficient colour contrast throughout the site. (update on colours chosen explained in the colour scheme section.)

+Accessibility was tested using Lighthouse and WAVE and further information can be found in the [TESTING.md](TESTING.md)

 ---